pertusa/ap/docs/ssl.md

 SimCLR results were impressive, showing that  unsupervised learning benefits more from bigger models than its supervised counterpart.

-> :octicons-book-24: Read [this post](https://amitness.com/2020/03/illustrated-simclr/#simclr-framework) to understand the basics of SimCLR.
+> :octicons-book-24: Homework: Read [this post](https://amitness.com/2020/03/illustrated-simclr/#simclr-framework) to understand the basics of SimCLR.
 Estimated time: 🕑 0,5 hours.

 ## The Self-Distillation Family: BYOL/SimSIAM/DINO